We all know that optimizing and mapping out the customer journey is crucial to increasing repeat and loyal customers and boosting conversion rates.

 3. Transparency Leads to Trust in Transactions

-With the growing trend of turning to social media or online reviews for information and shopping inspiration, the amount of customers who research brands ahead of time before deciding to make a purchase is increasing.
+With the growing trend of turning to social media or online reviews for information and shopping inspiration, the number of customers who research brands before deciding to make a purchase is increasing.
 In fact, even when it comes to new products, Gen Z-ers primarily find out about new products through social media, as opposed to television advertisements (Bloomberg, 2019).

 Researching a company before making a decision goes hand-in-hand with trust and transparency.
 Customers want to know who they are shopping with and what their money is helping to support.
 If a company does not make an effort, customers take notice and may choose to shop with a brand who is vocal about social injustices and uses their power for good.
 It’s important for brands to be transparent about their beliefs and be honest with customers